OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - Expand the archive, using a command like `tar -xzvf nmea-dist.tar.gz`
   - Modify the `/etc/rc.local` to start the server when the server boots, and issue the required command (links, maps, stty, etc).
 There is an example in `rc.local.use_case.3.sh`.
-- Plug in the GPS and the eInk screen, and give it a try (see for example the script `start.all.sh`)
+- Plug in the GPS and the e-ink screen, and give it a try (see for example the script `start.all.sh`)
 - Try the web interface
   - From a browser on another machine (laptop, cell-phone, tablet, ...), connected on the Raspberry Pi's network, reach `http://192.168.50.10:9999/zip/index.html`, and see for yourself!